Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Allowing 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the league.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the NBA on defense.

-- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per contest.
+- The Warriors are the 15th-ranked team in the NBA, giving up 43.3 rebounds per game.

-- Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the NBA.
+- The Warriors concede 25.7 assists per game, 15th-ranked in the league.

+- The Warriors are the 23rd-ranked squad in the league at allowing threes, giving up 12.9 made 3-pointers per contest.

 Anthony Davis vs. the Warriors